tangentsoft/pidp8i/src/cc8/README.md

     to make this as reliable as modern C programmers expect.

-## Demo

-Try the examples in `*.C` on `DSK:`.
-I personally like `PS.C`, Pascal’s triangle.
-This version does not require factorials, which are a bit out of range for 12 bits!

-Try it with:

-    .R CC
-    >PS.C
-    .COMP CC.SB
-    .R LOADER
-    *CC,LIBC/G

 ## Conclusion

 This is a somewhat limited manual which attempts to give an outline of a